 - Will higher interest rates create more mortgage prisoners?

 - What options are there for mortgage prisoners?

 - How do I get help and what should I do next?

 What is a mortgage prisoner?

-A mortgage prisoner is someone who is stuck with their current mortgage deal and unable to move to an alternative, more affordable product.
+A mortgage prisoner is someone who is stuck with their current mortgage interest rate (usually the lender’s standard variable rate) and unable to move to a different, more affordable product.

 Am I a mortgage prisoner?